remzmike/remzmike.github.io/mk-resume.md

     * Developed multiple server-less front-end prototypes using React

 **October 26, 2009 – January 6, 2014**
-Software Developer at CCH Small Firm Services of Kennesaw, Georgia
+Senior Software Developer at CCH Small Firm Services of Kennesaw, Georgia

 Full-stack Microsoft developer for TaxWiseOnline, a complete web-based tax preparation and e-filing solution used by the IRS.